itsavibecode/stocks/README.md

 # Portfolio Command Center

-A self-contained stock portfolio dashboard with live news, dividend tracking, cloud sync, and RSS feeds.
+A self-contained stock portfolio dashboard with live news, live prices, dividend tracking, cloud sync, and RSS feeds.
 Runs on GitHub Pages — zero build steps.

-**Current Version: v0.4.1**
+**Current Version: v0.4.2**

 ---

 ## Changelog

+### v0.4.2 — 2026-04-16
+- **Live stock prices from Finnhub** — the hardcoded stale prices were making Portfolio Value look off.
+Prices now fetch from Finnhub's `/quote` endpoint on page load, cache for 10 minutes, auto-refresh every 10 minutes, and update when a new ticker is added.
+Falls back to built-in prices if the API is unreachable.
+- **Live price status indicator** under the Portfolio Value label — shows "● Prices live — [timestamp]" after a successful fetch.
+- **Portfolio Value verified** — formula is strictly `Σ(price × shares)`; Annual Income is displayed separately.
+The apparent mismatch in v0.4.1 was caused by stale hardcoded prices, not the formula.
+- **Broker dropdown** — clicking a broker cell now opens a dropdown listing every broker already used elsewhere in your portfolio, plus a "+ New broker..." option that swaps to a text input.
+Makes it trivial to apply the same broker to multiple stocks without retyping.

 ### v0.4.1 — 2026-04-16
-- **Next Total Payout column** on Dividends table — calculates `next_payout_per_share × shares_owned` so you see the estimated dollar amount of your upcoming dividend check per stock at a glance.
-Sortable like every other column.
+- Next Total Payout column on Dividends table (`next_pay_per_share × shares`)
-- **Next Total Payout in deep-dive** — added alongside per-share next pay in the expanded detail panel.
-- **Next Total Payout in mobile card view** — shows in the summary portion of each card when shares are set.
+- Next Total Payout in deep-dive panel and mobile card
-- **Firebase config populated** — live Firestore cloud sync is active.
-Sign in with Google to sync across devices.
+- Firebase config populated (stockfolio-96c95)
-- **Finnhub API key populated** — live news pulls on page load and every 10 minutes from the Finnhub API.
+- Finnhub API key populated for live news

 ### v0.4.0 — 2026-04-15
 - Firebase Google Auth + Firestore cloud sync